 On models with deeper transmission pans, lower the transmission back down onto the cross member and remove the under-hoist support stand, placing it out of the work area.

 Reinstall the three transmission mount nuts, threading them in a clockwise direction.
 Using a 16mm socket and torque wrench, tighten the nuts.
 In our case, and as shown in the video above, we tightened them to a 30 ft lb. torque specification.

 How To Step 15

 With the vehicle elevated and in a level position, begin filling the transmission with fluid that meets the recommended Ram 8-speed automatic transmission fluid specification.
+A general level position of the transmission along with the vehicle is adequate for the fluid filling and leveling process.
 Continue filling the transmission with fluid until it starts overflowing from the transmission fluid fill port.
 Once this is observed, you can re-install the fill plug to a snug, hand-tight feel.

 How To Step 16